fangjunhan/fangjunhan.github.io/index.md

 *  **Fang, J.** and Yi, G.Y.
 (2021).
 Imputation and Likelihood Methods for Matrix-Variate Logistic Regression with Response Misclassification. _The Canadian Journal of Statistics_, 2021.
  * **Fang, J.** and Yi, G.Y.
 (2022).
 Regularized Matrix-Variate Regression with Misclassification in Binary Response. _The Journal of Statistical Planning and Inference_, 49(4), 1298-1316.
 *  Thompson, M. E., Sedransk J., **Fang, J.** and Yi, G.Y.
 (2022).
 A Bayesian pairwise composite likelihood with survey data. _Survey Methodology_.
 48(1), 73-93.
 *  **Fang, J.** and Yi, G.Y.
 Bayesian Approach for Matrix-Variate Logistic Regression with/without Response Misclassification and Structural Measurement Error.
-(2022+).
-Submitted for Publication.
+(2023). _Statistics and Computing_, 33 (6), 121
 *  **Fang, J.** , Spiegelman, D., Buchanan, A.,  Forastiere L. (2023+).
-Design of network-based studies to estimate individual and spillover effects and identify key influencer.
-To be submitted for publication shortly.
+Design of network-based studies to estimate individual and spillover effects and identify key influencer. _arXiv preprint arXiv:2308.00791_
 *  He, W., Yi, G.Y., and **Fang, J.** (2023+).
 Prediction with Response Error, with an Application to the Prostate Cancer Imaging Study.
 To be submitted for publication shortly.